CatimaLoyalty/Docs/docs/docs/export_format.md

 [one line per group]

 [card database table description]
-[one line per card]
+[one line per card] (may contain a multi-line note)

 [card to group linking database table description] [one line per link]
 ```

 Version number is always 2.
 If a database table is empty, there are simply no lines.
-For valid possible values for each table, see [Card sharing URL format](../card_sharing_url_format).
+For valid possible values for each table, see [Card fields](../card_fields).
+Do keep in mind that, depending on the Catima version, some fields may not be supported and thus missing from the export.
+You should treat all the fields you don't need as optional.

 Example full export:
 ```